naitik360/EASY/README.md

- repo. contains the leetcode solution to easy level problems solved by me till date in c++ language.
+##3 This repository contains the leetcode solution to easy level problems solved by me till date in c++ language.